- Our Tours

 Either by our own means (rowing) or by previous arrangement with the boat via the Iridium (satellite phone) we make Tasiusaq and then, boat transfer to Nanortalik.

 Besides strolling around and enjoying the colorful houses or shopping, we absolutely recommend visiting the Museum of Inuit culture, the most comprehensive in Greenland, with all kinds of ancient tools, house reconstructions, clothes, a traditional kayak section and exhibits on the traditional myths and legends of the Inuit culture… There isn’t enough time to see everything!
 Dinner tonight, usually in a restaurant in Nanortalik, is not included in the trip.
 Anyway, it’s possible to cook in the hostel.

 Transfer by boat to Uunartoq island, where we enjoy a long and relaxing soak in the hot springs, with an amazing view of icebergs floating in the fjord.
 Then, we will pursue our navigation in order to get to Qaqortoq.

 Overnight stay at the hostel in Qaqortoq.

-After enjoying the views of the vast Inlandis and the whole system of fjords seen from the helicopter (regular line from Qaqortoq to Narsarsuaq) we reach the airport and get the small village of Qassiarsuk by boat.
+Transfer by boat to the small village of Qassiarsuk.
 From there we start hiking towards Tasiusaq, populated by only three families who live on their farms throughout the year.
 It takes about two and a half hours at a comfortable pace through a unique environment, with a way up to a hill from which we see the Sermilik fjord filled with icebergs from the Eqalorutsit glacier.